 Janina Österholm - switched to cars in 1987, after a successful karting career that saw her as a regular rival to Mika Häkkinen.
 She was fifth in the Nordic Formula Ford Championship in 1987, behind Häkkinen and Mika Salo.
 After that, she raced more in touring cars and saloons, including three top-ten finishes in the Kemora 500 Midnight Sun race.
 In 1988, she was seventh, in a Bornebusch Racing Rover Vitesse, with Eva Bornebusch and Catta Lindgren.
 In 1989, she was tenth, in a Lasse Lehtinen’s Volvo 240 Turbo, with Lehtinen and Robert Koistinen.
 In 1990, she was sixth in a BMW M3, with Esa Salonen and Peter Elgaard.
 That year, she also raced the M3 in the Finnish Touring Car Championship, where she was third in Group A (over 2000cc).
 Despite having a reasonably high media profile at times, and family support, she disappears from the entry lists after this.

 Linda Vekka - raced in most of the 2015 Finnish V1600 championship.
 Her car was an Alfa Romeo 147, and she had a best finish of sixteenth, at Pärnu.
 She was unplaced in the championship.
 The following year, she returned with the Alfa, and ran for the whole championship.
 She was sixth overall, with two fourth places as her best results.
-The Alfa was sold at the end of 2016, and Linda seems to be involved in rallying in 2017.
+The Alfa was sold at the end of 2016, but seems to have been replaced for the 2017 season.
+Linda was back in V1600 and was twelfth in the championship.

 (Image from http://www.l-sport.fi/uutiset.html)